 Step 3: Click “Continue.”

-You will then be directed to your device’s current service and support coverage, including the purchase date, telephone support status and estimated expiration date, and repairs and service coverage and estimated expiration date.
+You will then be directed to your device’s current service and support coverage, including the validity of your purchase date, eligibility for telephone support status and its estimated expiration date, and eligibility for repairs and service coverage and their estimated expiration date.

-Now you know how to quickly check your warranty information on your iOS device.
+Now you know how to quickly check your warranty information on your iOS device or your Mac.
 If you want to upgrade to AppleCare before it is too late, maybe you should check your status today.

 Have you used Apple’s technical support for any of your devices?
 How was your experience?